 - 314.4(g)—Evaluate and adjust your information security program considering the testing and monitoring results required by paragraph (d).

 By December 9, 2022, financial institutions and dealers must comply with all remaining Rule requirements and amendments as outlined on the Code of Federal Regulations site.

 How can you ensure that you meet your requirements under the FTC Safeguards Rule?

 Your best protection to be sure you follow cybersecurity best practices, meet data protection requirements, and don’t leave loopholes for your commercial insurer to deny claims, is alignment to a recognized cyber framework.

 Foresite Cybersecurity makes it easy for businesses to ensure compliance to their chosen framework with Foresite Integrated Risk Management (FIRM).
 With more than 260 frameworks to choose from including NIST, CMMC, PCI DSS, and many more, FIRM makes audit-ready compliance a breeze.
-Contact us today to get a free trial of FIRM.
+Contact us today to get a demo of FIRM.